SVijayB/Custom-notepad/README.md

 Custom notepad uses a custom font of Agency FB.
 Most windows computers have them preinstalled.
 However, if you don't, just open the **assets** folder and launch the `agency-fb.ttf` file and click on install.

-Once you have the source code downloaded, launch the `Notepad.py` file present in the `src` folder.
+Once you have the source code downloaded, launch the `Notepad.exe` file present in the `build` folder.<br>
+Or you can launch the `Notepad.lnk`(Shortcut file) present in the main folder.

-**Note** : You can create a shortcut of the `Notepad.py`(note.lnk) file and move it to your `C:\Users\Username` folder to launch it directly from your console or your Run dialog box. <br>
+**Note** : You can move the shortcut file (Notepad.lnk) to `C:\Users\Username` folder to launch it directly from your console or your Run dialog box. <br>
 However, make sure you change the name of the shortcut file to something other than notepad.

-If you do the above step, you can then launch the Custom notepad by directly typing `Filename.lnk` on your Terminal or by just typing `Filename` on your Run dialog box.
+If you do the above step, you can then launch the Custom notepad by directly typing `Filename.lnk` on your Terminal or by just typing `Filename` on your Run dialog box, where Filename is the name of the shortcut file.

-**Note:** There is already a shortcut file(note.lnk) in the src folder.
+**Note:** There is already a shortcut file(Notepad.lnk) in the main folder.
 You can use that or rename it.

 ## Usage